ucloud/terraform-provider-ucloud/website/docs/index.html.markdown

 # UCloud Provider

-~> **NOTE:** This guide required an avaliable ucloud account or sub-account with project to create any resources.
+~> **NOTE:** This guide requires an avaliable UCloud account or sub-account with project to create resources.

-The UCloud provider is used to interact with the many resources supported by UCloud.
+The UCloud provider is used to interact with the resources supported by UCloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.